perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

     - Buildings are filtered based on a minimum footprint area of 15 m², removal of underground buildings, and optional filtering for buildings with no walls (Step 2.1).
     - GHS data is filtered by rounding population values and removing meshes with zero population (Step 2.2).
-    - OSM streets are filtered to separate pedestrian and non-pedestrian streets by excluding streets with the following attributes: "motorway", "motorway_link", "trunk", "trunk_link", "primary_link", "busway" and "cycleway".
-Streets are also excluded if they are in tunnels (attribute "tunnel" = 'yes') or if their maxspeed is greater than or equal to 60 km/h (values 60, 70, 80, 90, 100).
+    - OSM streets are filtered to separate pedestrian and non-pedestrian streets by excluding streets with the following attributes: "motorway", "motorway_link", "trunk", "trunk_link", "busway" and "cycleway".
+Streets are also excluded if they are in tunnels (attribute "tunnel" = 'yes') or if their maxspeed is greater than or equal to 90 km/h (values 90, 100).
 Streets suitable for pedestrian use are then retained by ensuring they do not match these attributes or speed conditions (Step 2.3).
     - OSM land use data is filtered to exclude non-populated areas by removing polygons with the following land use categories: "construction", "cemetery", "education", "healthcare", "industrial", "military", "railway", "religious", "port", and "winter_sports".
 Areas that do not fall under these land use categories are considered populated (Step 2.4).

 Morphometric indicators are computed for retained buildings: